Every successful performer makes the best use of both professional and personal support.

-The right coach keeps you at the center of their focus.
+The right career transition coach keeps you at the center of their focus.
 All successful coaches have both specific and broad experience, abilities, and skills.
 They understand the issues which surround expats, especially those who are transferring into an alien culture, a new company, or taking the next step up the career ladder.

-A coach with a successful track record and one who has had similar experiences to you can bring so much to the coach-performer relationship.
+A career coach with a successful track record and one who has had similar experiences to you can bring so much to the coach-performer relationship.

 Advisors and consultants may focus too much on how their experience can be transferred to you and your situation in some way, rather than them staying totally focused on you, your goals and your needs.
 This is a critical area that separates a successful advisor and consultant from an expert coach.
-If you want a coach who is experienced and skilled in their own right, but who will focus on your agenda, your goals, your situation, your needs, and who will work to understand and stay on your wavelength, then follow these suggestions, and you will choose the right coach for you.
+If you want a career coach who is experienced and skilled in their own right, but who will focus on your agenda, your goals, your situation, your needs, and who will work to understand and stay on your wavelength, then follow these suggestions, and you will choose the right coach for you.

 Goal, Situation, Structure, Process, Action, Results

-By listening intently, your coach will understand enough to help you take each step.
+By listening intently, your career transition coach will understand enough to help you take each step.
 Those steps may include challenging you, testing your own knowledge and skill levels so you can do the appropriate exercises or carry out the right research to make sure you are as capable as you need to be so you do achieve your goals.

 A consultant may tell you what they think you should do, but your coach will keep you thinking and having you make the strategic decisions that are right for you, your situation, and your career.

 You want to follow the thoughts, decisions and actions process in an environment that suits you.
-Building and maintaining a “safe” environment means your coach has to understand you, have rapport with you, and stay focused on you the human being as well as you the expat career person.
+Building and maintaining a “safe” environment means your career coach has to understand you, have rapport with you, and stay focused on you the human being as well as you the expat career person.

 Because of this rapport, the challenges and expectations your coach sets for you will become positive.
 They will be linked directly to your goals, and they will address your agenda.
-The process, therefore, that you and your coach have clarified and agreed to will almost automatically turn into obvious and clear actions.
+The process, therefore, that you and your career coach have clarified and agreed to will almost automatically turn into obvious and clear actions.